fluiddyn/fluidsim/doc/index.rst

 Fluidsim is a `HPC <https://en.wikipedia.org/wiki/High-performance_computing>`_ code written mostly in Python.
 It uses the library `fluidfft
 <http://fluidfft.readthedocs.io>`_ to use very efficient FFT
 libraries.
-Fluidfft is written in C++, Cython and python.
+Fluidfft is written in C++, Cython and Python.
 Fluidfft and fluidsim take advantage of `Pythran <https://github.com/serge-sans-paille/pythran>`_, a new static Python compiler which produces very efficient binaries by compiling Python via C++11.